Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README_adjust_multicolor_image.md

 Flip X,Y: In addition to flipping the labeled dimension, each flip also flips the Z dimension.
 Flips in this way act like physically flipping the worm, and guarantee that if the worm is facing to the left with ventral side down, it is lying on its right side.
 Rotate: Rotates around the Z axis.
 Roll: Rolls the worm along the X axis.
 Note that doing so requires interpolating along the Z dimension which is not as well sampled.
 This also slows the program down.

+Adjustments are applied to the image in the following order:
+Crop
+Gamma
+Weights
+Flip X
+Flip Y
+Rotation
+Roll